svidgen/www.thepointless.com/README.md

 When you're satisfied with your work, commit it, push it, and submit a PR.

+### Backend development

+We don't have any of Amplify's wonderful backend integrations enabled yet.
+But, the plan *is* to do so.
+We'll get there when we get there.

+If you have an idea that depends on some backend stuff and can explain what resources you need, [submit an issue](https://github.com/svidgen/www.thepointless.com/issues).
+If your idea isn't *terrible*, we'll try to make time to get your resources set up.

 ## Viewing Your Work

+You're welcome to submit small or isolated changes against `master`.

-Submit pull requests (PR's) against the `amplify` branch (for now &mdash; this will change soon).
-The `amplify` branch is published to [dev.thepointless.com](https://dev.thepointless.com), and can be accessed with `dev:devpassword`.
+Large, complex, or "risky" pull requests can be submitted against the `amplify` branch.
+The `amplify` branch is published to [dev.thepointless.com](https://dev.thepointless.com).
+This allows for some testing extended QA prior to promotion to production.

-To be clear, that's:
+You can log into [dev.thepointless.com](https://dev.thepointless.com) with:

 ```yaml
 Username: dev